infoutkarsh/Sales-Insight-Data-Analyst-Project/README.md

 In this project performed India based AtliQ  company sales insights - A Data Analysis project.

-AtliQ is a company which supplies computer hardware and peripherals to many of clients such as surge stores, Nomad stores etc. across India.
-AtliQ Hardware head office is situated in Delhi, India and they have many regional office through out the India.

 Sales director for this company is facing a lot of challenges is this the market is growing dynamically and sales director is facing issue in terms of tracking the sales in this dynamical growth market and he is having issues with growth of this bussiness, as overall sales was declining.
 He has regional manager for North India, South and Central India.
 Whenever he wants to get insights of thses region he would call these people and on the phone regional manager give some insights to him that this was the sales last quarter and we are going to grow by this much in the next quarter.

 The problem was that all thses thing happening is verbal and these was mo proof with facts that how his business is affected and which made him frustraed as he can see that overall sales is declining but when he can ask regional manager, he is not getting complete picture of this bussiness and when he and this AtliQ hardware is big business. so to see insights clearly. and he will get proper insights anbd can take data driven decision to increase sales of hos company.